MrDrHax/Learning-to-code-in-Python/docs/index.md

 Here, I will describe hot to get things all started up and working.

-##Introduction...
+## Introduction...

 Before you can start using this software, you will need to download python, and pygame.
 Follow these steps to download python:

 ## Downloading python

-To download python go to https://www.python.org/downloads/ and download the installer.
+To download python go to [the python webpage](https://www.python.org/downloads/) and download the installer.

 Once it is downloaded, oppen it.